DoHITB/BigInteger.c/README.md

  * v1.3 (beta)
    * Patch to avoid memory leackage
    * Deleted "time.h" library (unnecesary)
+ * v.4 (bet)
+   * Changed "BIQSRT" function for "nqrt", that makes "n-root"
+   * Delete "static" from BIT (unnecesary)
+   * Created wrapper function for "add" ,"sub", and "mul" for internal use.
+   * Arranged header variable names to naming convention
+   * Function "signum" modified to increase performance.
+It now works with two int.
+     * 90,566% memory usage reduction on nqrt via wrappers.
+     * 53,656% performance increase on nqrt via wrappers.
+     * (nqrt is used to measurement as nqrt -> pow -> mul -> pmul -> add is the longest function chain available)

 ## How To Configure it?
 * Download both header and source code file
 * Change "int MAX_LENGTH = 512;" to adjust desired max length on source code file.
 * Change "int n[512];" to same value as previous point to allow storage of digits
 * Initially, it worked with 4096 digits, so there will be no problem to use it - it was downgraded to 512 in order to preserve som RAM.

 ## How it works?
 * BigInteger (or just BI) works on the basis of 1:1 integer - digit relation.
 It means that every digit of a BI reaches the space of an integer.